melo710/solomelo/README.md

 # solomelo
 Added for assignment
 edited on branch
-Edit README on merge-byPR branch
+Edit README on merge-by-PR branch